nathanmarlor/promptathon/readme.md

-# 🚀 Microsoft 365 Copilot Mini-Hackathon
+# 🚀 Copilot & Claude Mini-Hackathon

 A hands-on workshop for Executive Leadership Teams to build practical AI prompting skills using Microsoft 365 Copilot and Claude.